-Niya Sparks is a graduate assistant for the Office of Multicultural Affairs, a division of student affairs at Tennessee Tech.
+Niya Sparks is a graduate assistant for the Office of Intercultural Affairs, a division of student affairs at Tennessee Tech.
 She works directly with the Reaching Achievement and Committed to Excellence program, mentor/mentee meetings and Women of Worth.

 Sparks is currently working on a master’s degree in counseling.
 She came to Tech with a bachelor's degree in health and human performance and her first master’s degree in communication already complete and a desire to work directly with students.

 Sparks is originally from Lexington, Tennessee and came to Tech a few years ago to be the evening supervisor at the university’s fitness center.
 She stayed in that role for almost two years before stepping into her current role.

 “I love student affairs because it is direct contact with the students on a more intentional level.
 Being someone that cares about the overall well-being of others, student affairs is the perfect outlet to exercise that passion.”